 Elizabeth C. Vélez

-After law school, Elizabeth clerked for Justice James Bassett at the New Hampshire Supreme Court and also for Chief Judge Landya McCafferty at the United States District Court for the District of New Hampshire.
-After these clerkships, she joined the Appeals Unit for the New Hampshire Attorney General’s Office.
-She successfully represented the State before the New Hampshire Supreme Court when defendants appealed their convictions on evidentiary and constitutional grounds.
+After law school, Elizabeth clerked for Associate Justice James Bassett at the New Hampshire Supreme Court and for Chief Judge Landya McCafferty at the United States District Court for the District of New Hampshire.
+After these clerkships, she joined the Appeals Unit for the New Hampshire Attorney General’s Office where she successfully represented the State before the New Hampshire Supreme Court.

 Professional and Community Involvement